ElisaMesserklinger/kicad-mcp/docs/footprint_symbol_generation_guide.md

 ### Prompt Extraction: analyzePdf_prompt:
 - In Claude Desktop click on the `+` and select the Server, then choose one of the Prompts
 - For this specific Prompt also add a PDF so Claude is able to analyze something
-- Prompts AI to analyze datasheet and extract dimensions, pin layout, pad sizes, orientation marks, mount type, assembly suggestions, IPC standards, etc.
+- Prompts the AI to extract relevant mechanical and electrical specifications from the datasheet, including pad dimensions, pin mapping, orientation indicators, mounting type, and IPC guidelines.
 - The Prompt can be changed and tailored in: `C:\Git\kicad-mcp\kicad_mcp\prompts\footprint_prompts.py`

 ### Footprint and Symbol Generation: get_footprint_mod, get_symbol_mod: